DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 title: "Funding and support if you're a veteran"
 heading: "Support training to teach if you're a veteran"
 description: |-
-    Find out how to get support when training to teach if you're a veteran.
+    Find out how to get support training to teach if you're a veteran transitioning from or you've already left the armed forces.
 related_content:
     Salaries and benefits of teaching: "/salaries-and-benefits"
     Teach in further education without a degree: "https://www.teach-in-further-education.campaign.gov.uk/"